viafintech/tidus/readme.md

 Note: to provide your own anonymization strategy you can also provide a class name for the strategy, e.g. `strategy: Tidus::OverlayAnonymizer`.
 It is expected though that the class is in a submodule.
 It is recommended to use `Tidus` as module name for better association of the purpose of the class.

+## Other options

+* `skip_anonymization` - Don't create an anonymized view for the model (by default tidus creates an anonymized view even if no fields are anonymized).
+Add this to the model instead of using `anonymizes` strategies.

 ## Database support